Skip to main content

 Decision support

-Choose the approach that matches comfort level and wellness goals.
+Pick the way that matches your comfort and goals.

 Professional biomagnetism training certification and structured education path

-Educational perspective on practice pathways.
-Complementary modalities should not replace medical care.
+A teaching view on practice paths.
+Add-on methods should not replace medical care.

-Biomagnetism and acupuncture are both complementary wellness approaches.
-They share some goals, but they use different tools and methods.
+Biomagnetism and acupuncture are both wellness ways.
+They share some goals.
+But they use different tools and methods.

 Key Differences: Biomagnetism vs Acupuncture (At a Glance)